-In April 2018, California’s Supreme Court finally brought clarity in the Dynamex decision to the question of how to determine when workers are independent contractors and when workers are actually employees misclassified as independent contractors.
+California’s Supreme Court clarified in the 2018 case called Dynamex, how to determine when workers are independent contractors and when employees have been misclassified as independent contractors.

-In order for a worker to be an independent contractor, the hiring person or entity must establish (A) that the hiring person or entity does not control or direct the worker’s performance of work, (B) that the worker performs work outside the usual course of the hiring person’s or entity’s business, and (C) that the worker customarily engages in an independently established business, occupation, or trade of the same nature as the work that the worker performs for the hiring person or entity.
-This is called the “ABC” test and if and if any one of the three requirements of A, B, or C fail, then a worker is classified as an employee because the worker does not pass the ABC test.
+In order to legally classify a worker as an independent contractor, the hiring employer must establish (A) that the hiring person or entity does not control or direct the worker’s performance of work, (B) that the worker performs work outside the usual course of the hiring person’s or entity’s business, and (C) that the worker customarily engages in an independently established business, occupation, or trade of the same nature as the work that the worker performs for the hiring person or entity.
+These requirements are known as the “ABC” test and if any one of the three requirements of A, B, or C fail, then a generally worker must be classified as an employee.